[sc:highlight1start]

 Just as a house needs a solid frame before the details can be added, a home theater needs to start with a frame that is custom-built to accommodate the technology and furniture to be installed.
 The actual construction is done largely with a third-party, but Bliss handles the preparation and monitors the process every step of the way.
 The construction team is furnished with three kinds of documents with which to build the white box that will be the foundation for the home theater.

-• Framing Drawings
+- Framing Drawings

 The construction team is provided with a blueprint that prescribes a proper tech room or server room.
 Exact locations are forecasted for equipment racks with the electrical power properly positioned.
 The room takes into account how much real estate is needed for installation and servicing of equipment.
-This space is critical in the future for a reliable system.
+This space is critical in the future for a reliable system. - The theater

 The framing of the front wall and the dimensions of niches for the projector and speakers are drawn up.
 As all the enclosures for the speakers will be inside the drywall, speaker placement is detailed before construction so everything is installed in the proper location.
 Special construction practices that reduce sound transfer are also implemented, so the speakers can reach their full potential, once installed.

-• Seating and HVAC Documents
+- Seating and HVAC Documents

 This is not the most glamorous part of home theater building, but these documents are indispensable when it comes to creating a comfortable experience.
 Heating and air conditioning engineering is done to calculate how much ventilation and cooling will be required for the amount of people the theater can seat.
 The proper height of seating risers and platforms are determined, and the most effective location for the air ducts is decided before construction.
 To minimize any sound or whistling that could interfere with an immersive experience, we figure out what the optimal size and volume of the ducts should be.
-Meanwhile, load calculations for the HVAC are also made to ensure the electronics in the tech room remain at a proper operating temperature.
+Meanwhile, load calculations for the HVAC are also made to ensure the electronics in the tech room remain at a proper operating temperature. - Electrical Drawings

 The placement of the electric infrastructure are detailed here: outlets, wiring, fixture placement, load schedule, fuse boxes — everything that powers the final product is drawn up so every element is exactly where it should be when the equipment is installed.